Survivors (2008-2010): a remake of the 1970s post-apocalyptic classic

 In the UK, in 2012, the BT Vision service began to offer both series for streaming download, as part of its range of TV channel packages and on a pay-per-episode basis.

-In July 2013, audio-drama publishers Big Finish announced that they would be producing two series of new audio dramas based on the original (1975-1977) Survivors, scheduled for release in 2014 and 2015.
+In July 2013, audio-drama publishers Big Finish announced that they would be producing collections of new audio dramas based on the original (1975-1977) Survivors.
+The first series of new Survivors audio adventures was released (on CD and as a digital download) in June 2014.
+A further two series of Survivors audios have been commissioned; with series two scheduled for release in June 2015, and series three in November 2015.